Mirv/b4_test/README.md

   - ... $(document).on('cocoon:after-insert', 'regions', function(e,country_to_be_added) {
   - ... apparently not necessary for the level of code I'm writing, prehaps mis-reading intent
   - ... what if intent is to bind to the form object, rather than to div tag on partial named form
+  - removed the .on('region') ... as test, found weirdness with 'form' one doing all work
+  - changed callback field names for 'form' in continent.js to reflect it's field handler
+  - added callbacks for fading removed fields

 ## To do

 - Tons of stuff
  - add in callback for removing the link in project.js
+ - official tests - no blanks

 ## Old Update 12/14/2016